fmbicalho/fmbicalho/README.md

 # Fernando Bicalho - fmbicalho

-Hello there! 👋 My name is Fernando Maria Bicalho and I'm a studying Computer Science at University of Minho 💻.
+Hello there! 👋
+My name is Fernando Maria Bicalho and I'm a studying Computer Science at University of Minho 💻.

 ## About me

-I was born in Santos(São Paulo/Brazil)and raised in different cities across the state.
-Right now im living in Braga(Portigal) 🇵🇹 since 2018 and studying Computer Science at University of Minho.
-I have double Citizenships (Brazilian and Portuguese).
+I was born in Santos(São Paulo/Brazil) and raised in different cities across the state.
+Right now im living in Braga(Portigal) 🇵🇹 since 2018 and I'm studying Computer Science at University of Minho.
+I'm Brazilian and Portuguese.
 On my free time I like to play Video games 🎮, listen to music 🎵 and watch movies/series 🍿.
 My favorite foods is Japanese 🍣 and homemade burgers 🍔.

 ## My college projects and solved exercises 🎓